-(4) Estimation of red cell indices (along with packed cell volume and red cell count) i.e. mean cell volume (MCV), mean cell hemoglobin (MCH) and mean cell hemoglobin concentration.
+- Estimation of red cell indices (along with hematocrit (HCT) or packed cell volume (PCV) and red cell count) i.e. mean cell volume (MCV), mean cell hemoglobin (MCH) and mean cell hemoglobin concentration (MCHC).

 METHOD FOR ESTIMATION OF HEMOGLOBIN

-• Visual methods: Tallqvist chart, Sahli’s acid hematin method, and WHO hemoglobin color scale and Tallqvist chart.
+- Visual methods: Sahli’s acid hematin method, WHO hemoglobin color scale and Tallqvist chart.

 - Photoelectric or colorimetric methods: Cyanmethemoglobin (hemoglobin-cyanide) method, oxyhemoglobin method, and alkaline hematin method.

-(2) Gasometric method: Oxygen carrying capacity of blood is measured in a Van Slyke apparatus.
+(2) Gasometric method: In this method, oxygen-carrying capacity of red blood cells (RBCs) is measured in a Van Slyke apparatus.
 The amount of hemoglobin is then derived from the formula that 1 gram of hemoglobin carries 1.34 ml of oxygen.
 However, this method measures only physiologically active hemoglobin, which can carry oxygen.
-It does not measure carboxyhemoglobin, sulfhemoglobin, and methemoglobin.
-Also, this method is time-consuming and expensive.
-The result is about 2% less than other methods.
+It does not measure methemoglobin, sulfhemoglobin, and carboxyhemoglobin.
+Also, this method is expensive and time-consuming, and the result is about 2% less than other methods.

-(3) Chemical method: Iron-content of hemoglobin is first estimated.
-Value of hemoglobin is then derived indirectly from the formula that 100 grams of hemoglobin contain 374 mg of iron.
-This method is tedious and time-consuming.
+(3) Chemical method: In this method, iron-content of hemoglobin is first evaluated.
+The value of hemoglobin is then derived indirectly from the formula that 100 grams of hemoglobin contain 374 mg of iron.
+This method is tiresome and time-consuming.

-(4) Specific gravity method: A rough estimate of hemoglobin is obtained from the specific gravity of blood as determined from copper sulphate technique.
+(4) Specific gravity method: In this method, an approximate value of hemoglobin is estimated from the specific gravity of blood as determined from copper sulfate technique.
 This method is simple and rapid.
-This method is useful and most common in mass screening like selection of blood donors.
-See Procedure.
+This method is useful and most common in mass screening like the selection of blood donors.
+See procedure.

-Tallqvist hemoglobin chart consists of a series of lithographed colors said to correspond to hemoglobin values ranging from 10 to 100%.
-A drop of blood obtained by finger puncture is placed on a piece of absorbent paper.
-Color produced is matched against the color on the chart and corresponding reading is taken.
+Tallqvist hemoglobin chart consists of a series of lithographed colors said to correspond to hemoglobin values ranging from 10% to 100%.
+In this method, a drop of blood obtained by finger puncture is placed on a piece of absorbent paper.
+The color produced is matched against the color on the chart and the corresponding reading is taken.
 The room of error is 20-50%.
-Although this method is cheap and simple, margin of error is 20-50%.
+Although this method is very cheap and simple.